 3. Have more appreciating assets than depreciating assets and liabilities

-If you spend most of your income or your whole income just on food, rent, clothes, electronics, trips, debt, etc. and save nothing – your entire life will be a constant race for money to fill your deficits.
+If you spend most of your income or your whole income just on food, rent, clothes, electronics, trips, debt, etc. and save and invest nothing – your entire life will be a constant race for money to fill your deficits.

 I mean, of course you have to spend on food.
 But how often do we buy too much or spend too much on unnecessary and unhealthy food?
 Or on expensive food that turns out to be not better than what we’re used to and sometimes even worse than that.

 Of course you have to spend on clothes but it doesn’t mean that you should buy everything that is in fashion or designer stuff.

 Of course you have to spend on electronics but it doesn’t mean that you should buy a new iPhone whenever it is released.
 Moreover, some devices cost much more than they are worth just because it is considered a cool thing in society.
 Things can buy some kind of a status but the truth is that the more problems with money you have, including psychological ones, the more you feel the need to brag and show off.
 Therefore, it’s always funny to watch people in designer clothes from head to toe and people trying to showcase their newest gadgets.
 It’s a clear sign for me that without all this stuff, unfortunately, the person feels worthless.
 And vice versa, when I see a successful person who is very simple, I feel huge respect for this person.
 Not only because this person doesn’t have psychological problems but also because they have a strong character and are able to oppose social standards for what success should look like.